scarbrob/RGBPuzz/frontend/public/TERMS_OF_SERVICE.md

 ## 14. Copyright Infringement

-If you believe content on RGBPuzz infringes your copyright, contact us through the website with:
+If you believe content on RGBPuzz infringes your copyright, please file an issue at https://github.com/scarbrob/RGBPuzz/issues with:
 - Description of the copyrighted work
 - Location of the infringing material
 - Your contact information